HEADLINES: World & national news to state & local news - Knox TN Today

 Ijams Nature Center: Ijams offers programs, activities, and events for all ages on a weekly basis, and almost every day.
 Check their Calendar of Events here.

-Weather: Mid 80s with a slight chance of rain According to the National Weather Service, today

-may have showers and thunderstorms with a high near 75.
-Tonight will be partly cloudy, with a low around 54.
+Weather: Mid 70s with sunny skies According to the National Weather Service, today will be mostly sunny, with a high near 74.
+Tonight will be mostly clear, with a low around 50.
+5 mph.

-Knoxville/ Knox County Planning Commission meets the second Thursday of each month.
+Knoxville/Knox County Planning Commission: The Planning Commission meets the second Thursday of each month.
 Find agenda, minutes, and information here.

 Public Safety Personnel: Keep up with the latest news from Knoxville Police Department, Knox County Sheriff’s Office, Fire Department- City of Knoxville, and Rural Metro Fire.